 If you were to travel outside of Canada or the United States and wish to rent a vehicle at your destination, your personal auto policy won’t cover that rental vehicle.
-Also, currency conversion in the U.S. should be taken into consideration in the event of filing a claim due to an accident, as your deductible will be in Canadian dollars.
+Also, currency conversion in the U.S. should be taken into consideration in the event of filing a claim due to a collision, as your deductible will be in Canadian dollars.

-Some credit cards will offer car rental insurance if used to pay for the car rental.
-But you need to be fully aware of whether or not it impacts your own auto insurance policy.
+Some credit cards will offer car rental insurance if you use the card to pay for the car rental.
+But you need to be fully aware of whether it impacts your own auto insurance policy.
 For instance, some cards won’t insure certain vehicles like trucks and mobile homes.

 In other cases, the credit card insurance policy may be void if you travel on unpaved roads.
 Credit card rental car insurance may exclude coverage for liability or personal injury to you or others.
 You may face additional fees from the rental provider for the loss of use of their vehicle that your credit card won’t cover.
 Err on the side of caution and contact your credit card issuer in advance to get the details on your coverage and its limitations.

 When does buying insurance from a car rental company make sense?

 There are instances when purchasing coverage from the rental provider makes sense even if it adds to the cost of your rental vehicle:

 - If you don’t have a personal auto insurance policy

 - If you do not have OPCF 27 or SEF 27 as an endorsement on your policy